 The Cell assesses on a forward-looking basis the expected credit loss associated with its financial assets held at amortised cost.
 The Cell has elected to apply the simplified approach permitted by IFRS 9 in respect of receivables as they have a maturity of less than one year and do not contain a significant financing component.
 Under the simplified approach the requirement is to always recognise lifetime Expected Credit Loss ('ECL').
 Under the simplified approach practical expedients are available to measure lifetime ECL but forward-looking information must still be incorporated.
 Under the simplified approach there is no need to monitor significant increases in credit risk and entities will be required to measure lifetime ECLs at all times.
-The Directors have concluded that any ECL on receivables would be highly immaterial to the Financial Statements due to the low credit risk of the relevant counterparties and the historical payment history.
+The Directors have concluded that any ECL on receivables would be highly immaterial to the Financial Statements due to the low credit risk of the relevant counterparties and the historical payment history and therefore have not booked any ECL in these financial statements.